evaristoc/reversing/_posts/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03.markdown

 Searching the array was done using an index **i**.
 The calculation of **i** gives a glance of how the color data is arranged in the array.
 If a pixel were located at position ```(x,y)``` of the image, one of its rgba-coded color values would be located at ```(y * width + x) * 4``` in the array.

 From the **perlinImgData.data** array, Darryl extracted a single value per pixel using that "mysterious" index.
-He then entered the value from the array into the ratio of a formula to obtain an angle's output in radians.
+He then entered the value from the array into the ratio of a formula to obtain an angle's output in radians within a range between 0 (array's value = 0) and PI (array's value = 255).

 The resulting **angle** was used to calculate the rotation of the stroke using trigonometric formulas.